huandu/go-sqlbuilder/README.md

     unexported int                                       // Unexported field is not visible to Struct.
     Quoted     string `db:"quoted" fieldopt:"withquote"` // Add quote to the field using back quote or double quote.
 See `Flavor#Quote`.
     Empty      uint   `db:"empty" fieldopt:"omitempty"`  // Omit the field in UPDATE if it is a nil or zero value.
+    Payload    Meta   `db:"payload" fieldopt:"noexpand"` // Treat a nested struct as one column instead of expanding it.

     // The `omitempty` can be written as a function.
     // In this case, omit empty field `Tagged` when UPDATE for tag `tag1` and `tag3` but not `tag2`.